 Adjusting to life in the United States and the New Mexico Tech community can be a challenge.
 This guide and the New International Student Orientation have been developed to address the special concerns that our international students may have.
-One of the goals of the International Programs office is to provide students with a basic understanding of matters relating to their status as an F-1 or J-1 visa holder and how that relates to education.
+One of the goals of the Office for International Programs is to provide students with a basic understanding of matters relating to their status as an F-1 or J-1 visa holder and how that relates to education.
 Another goal is to help students navigate aspects of American culture which may be unfamiliar to them.

 During their time here at Tech, students will not only get a world class education and attain the skills necessary to become a great scientist or engineer, but they will also have many opportunities to develop professional and personal relationships that will last throughout the students' lifetime.
-The International Programs office encourages students to get to know the people around them.
+The Office for International Programs encourages students to get to know the people around them.
 Faculty members, fellow students and NMT staff; along with the Socorro community, will be a great support network for years to come.

-The International Programs Office
+The Office for International Programs

-The International Programs office, housed in Student Affairs, is set up to help students with any problems that they may encounter while enrolled at Tech.
+The Office for International Programs, housed in the Office for Student Affairs, is set up to help students with any problems that they may encounter while enrolled at Tech.
 Our main focus is protecting students' legal status, as well as offering a place to come and find answers to any questions students may have.

-The Designated School Officials (DSOs: person authorized to sign F-1 documents) are Michael Voegerl (Director of Student Affairs) and Tristine Hayward (Assistant Director of Student Affairs).
-The Responsible Officers (ROs: person authorized to sign J-1 paperwork) are Michael Voegerl (Director of Student Affairs) and Jessica Dennis (Human Resources).
+The Designated School Officials (DSOs: person authorized to sign F-1 documents) are Michael Voegerl (Director of Office for Student Affairs) and Tristine Hayward (Assistant Director of Office for Student Affairs).
+The Responsible Officers (ROs: person authorized to sign J-1 paperwork) are Michael Voegerl (Director of Office for Student Affairs) and Jessica Dennis (Human Resources).